JSagueFlo/djangotips/README.md

 		# Session expires in 5 minutes
 		SESSION_COOKIE_AGE = 5 * 60

+	### Emailing
+	Just in case that you need to handle emails:

+		# Emailing system
+		# This will fake-send emails.
+Emails will be shown at console.
+		EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

 7. Check for migrations and migrate them to your database

 		python manage.py makemigrations